Retirement Savings Calculator

 How much should I save for retirement?

 A common rule of thumb is to have 10-12 times your annual income saved by retirement age.
-However, your specific needs depend on your lifestyle, expected expenses, and retirement goals.
+Another approach is the 25x rule: save 25 times your expected annual expenses in retirement.
+However, your specific needs depend on your lifestyle, expected expenses, healthcare costs, and retirement goals.
 This calculator helps you project your savings based on your unique situation.

-Historical stock market returns average 7-10% annually.
+Historical stock market returns average 7-10% annually before inflation adjustment.
 Conservative portfolios (bonds) might return 4-6%, balanced portfolios 6-8%, and aggressive portfolios (stocks) 8-12%.
+For retirement planning, many financial advisors recommend using 6-7% as a realistic long-term estimate that accounts for inflation and market volatility.
 Consider your risk tolerance and time horizon when choosing an expected return.

 Educational purposes only.
 Not financial advice.